 - (50a) It is also important that provisions of this Directive related to data-sharing arrangements enable Member States to reuse already existing data infrastructures established pursuant to Directives (EU) 2019/1024 and 2007/2/EC to ensure an effective and timely exchange of information.
 For this reason the Member States and the Commission could make use of tools such as REPORTNET managed by the EEA.
-This approach follows the once-only principle and avoids additional burden on the Member States to setup a dedicated data infrastructure under this Directive. - (51) In order to ensure the necessary adaptation of the rules on soil health monitoring, sustainable soil management and management of contaminated sites, the power to adopt acts in accordance with Article 290 of the Treaty on the Functioning of the European Union should be delegated to the Commission in respect of amending this Directive to adapt to technical and scientific progress the methodologies for monitoring soil health, [...] the indicative list of risk reduction measures and the phases and requirements for the site-specific risk assessment. [...]
-It is of particular importance that the Commission carries out appropriate consultations during its preparatory work, including at expert level, and that those consultations be conducted in accordance with the principles laid down in the Interinstitutional Agreement on Better Law-Making of 13 April 201652.
+This approach follows the once-only principle and avoids additional burden on the Member States to setup a dedicated data infrastructure under this Directive. - In order to ensure the necessary adaptation of the rules on soil health monitoring and management of contaminated sites, the power to adopt acts in accordance with Article 290 of the Treaty on the Functioning of the European Union should be delegated to the Commission in respect of amending this Directive to adapt to technical and scientific progress the methodologies for monitoring soil health, the indicative list of risk reduction measures and the phases and principles for the site-specific risk assessment .
+It is of particular importance that the Commission carries out appropriate consultations during its preparatory work, including at expert level, and that those consultations be conducted in accordance with the principles laid down in the Interinstitutional Agreement on Better Law-Making of 13 April 201648.
 In particular, to ensure equal participation in the preparation of delegated acts, the European Parliament and the Council receive all documents at the same time as Member States' experts, and their experts systematically have access to meetings of Commission expert groups dealing with the preparation of delegated acts.

-52 Interinstitutional Agreement between the European Parliament, the Council of the European Union and the European Commission on Better Law-Making of 13 April 2016 (OJ L 123, 12.5.2016, p.
+Interinstitutional Agreement between the European Parliament, the Council of the European Union and the European Commission on Better Law-Making of 13 April 2016 (OJ L 123, 12.5.2016, p.
 1).

-- (52) In order to ensure uniform conditions for the implementation of this Directive, implementing powers should be conferred on the Commission in order to set out the format, structure and detailed arrangements for reporting data and information electronically to the Commission.
-Those powers should be exercised in accordance with Regulation (EU) No 182/2011 of the European Parliament and the Council53. - (52a) In order to provide support to Member States to carry out their obligations under this Directive, the Commission should provide for documents and scientific tools analysing, synthesizing and documenting, in an efficient and coordinated way, possible methodologies and procedures that could be applied.
-These non-binding documents and scientific tools would provide in due time essential information for Member States, while ensuring the flexibility to continue using methodologies and procedures already in place.
-The documents and scientific tools should be established in cooperation with the Member States.
+- In order to ensure uniform conditions for the implementation of this Directive, implementing powers should be conferred on the Commission in order to set out the format, structure and detailed arrangements for reporting data and information electronically to the Commission, and in order to set formats or methods for sharing or collecting digital soil health data and for integrating those data in the digital soil health data portal.
+Those powers should be exercised in accordance with Regulation (EU) No 182/2011 of the European Parliament and the Council49. - (52a) To support Member States in carrying out their obligations under this Directive, the Commission should draw up and develop scientific tools and documents, including possible methodologies and procedures that could be applied.
+Those documents and scientific tools would provide in due time essential information for Member States, while ensuring the flexibility to build on methodologies and procedures already in place.
+The documents and scientific tools should be drawn up and developed in cooperation with the Member States and other Stakeholders where relevant.
 These documents and scientific tools should be complemented with the necessary assistance and capacity building.